Onboarding as a WhatsApp ASP

 Warning:

 Later in this process, you are instructed to create a back end that makes API calls to Sinch's services.
-These calls must not be made from the front end of your system.
+These calls must not originate from the front end of your system.
 Additionally, any credentials used to authenticate with Sinch's services must be stored/used in the back end of your system; they must not be used/stored in the front-end UI.

 Adding Meta's Embedded Signup flow